 Barn Swallow (Hirundo rustica)

-Where they live: In all parts of North America.
+Range / Habitat: In North America, barn swallows breed from Alaska east to Newfoundland, Canada and south to California and east to northern Florida.
 The barn swallow winters in the tropics south to Argentina.
 The barn swallow also breeds in northern Europe, northeastern Asia, the Middle East and Northern Africa.
+European and Asian barn swallows winter in southern Asia and Indonesia and Micronesia.
 The barn swallow can be found in farmlands, suburbs, marshes and lakeshores.

 Nesting: Barn swallows often mate in the air.
 Both parents build the nest.
 Nests are made of mud and lined with grass and feathers.
 The cup-shaped nest is built under a rock ledge or in the rafters or eaves of buildings.
-The female has 4 to 6 eggs.
-Both parents care for the young.
-The eggs take around two weeks to hatch and the chicks will fly when they are about three weeks old.
-The female may produce 2 groups of chicks in one summer.
+The female lays four to six eggs.
+Both parents help incubate the eggs and care for the young.
+The eggs take around two weeks to hatch and the chicks will fledge when they are about three weeks old.
+The female may have two broods a year

-Behavior: They travel by day, eating as they fly.
+Behavior: Barn swallows are Neotropical migrants.
+They travel by day, eating as they fly.
 They can even feed their young while they are in flight!
 They can travel as many as 600 miles a day.
-That means they could travel from Seattle to Spokane in one day.
-Swallows travel in large groups.
+Barn swallows migrate in large groups.